External Stakeholders in a Project: Who They Are and How They Drive Project Success

 It’s also where you establish who goes through whom when requests come in.

-Step 3: Set expectations before execution begins
+Step 3: Align everyone before execution begins

-- What you’ll share and when
+- What you will share with them and when

 - What decisions require their input